WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 seconds.
 This is to clean up unused byways.

 There is no need for sender or receiver reports.
-The equivalent information is knowable from the application layer acks.
+The equivalent information is knowable from the application layer acknowledgements.

 ## Terminating and Re-establishing Connections and  Byways